po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityTwoTemmp.md

 console.log("My name is ");

 ```
-* To log the value stored in a variable, use the variable's name to give the console log access to the stored value.
+* To log the value stored in a variable, use the variable's name to give the console log access to the value assigned to that variable.
 Since the value of `studentName` has been re-assigned to the value `Tonya`, the value `Tonya` logs to the console.

 ```
 console.log(studentName);

 ```

 * It is also possible to combine the value `"My name is "` and the value stored in the `studentName` variable into a single console log.
-Use the concatenation operator `+` to combine the values and log the message "My name is Tonya".
+Use the concatenation operator `+` to combine the values and log the message `"My name is Tonya"`.

 ```
 console.log("My name is " + studentName);